Notes on the Geography of Argentina: Rich, Poor, and Dead

 Security is apparently on everybody's mind.

-Buildings here as late as 2000 only reached a maximum of four floors, but the population is growing--mostly of foreigners from Paraguay, Bolivia, and Peru.
+Buildings here as late as 2000 only reached a maximum of four floors, but the population is growing--mostly with newcomers from Paraguay, Bolivia, and Peru.
 Between 2009 and 2014, the population rose from 26,000 to 40,000.
 Higher floors became a necessity because the neighborhood is hemmed in by the tracks on one side and the city's port on the other.

 A visitor isn't likely to read about Villa 31 in any guidebooks but is very likely to catch a glimpse from the Illia Highway, which runs right through it.

-Make the most of it: "The Bridge Ice Cream Shop."
+Make the most of your situation: "The Bridge Ice Cream Shop."

 A mobile market set up at one end.

 Argentina is an insignificant producer of cassava, but half of Villa 31's residents come from places where it's the staple.